-• Working with the MontanaLibrary2Go Executive Committee, review the current use of member library funds in the MontanaLibrary2Go annual budget and develop at least one different budget scenario that may address the need to cover both content and the annual hosting fee, where amount of available LSTA or patron counts may be variable.
+- Working with the MontanaLibrary2Go Executive Committee, review the current use of member library funds in the MontanaLibrary2Go annual budget and develop at least one different budget scenario that may address the need to cover both content and the annual hosting fee, where amount of available Library Services Technology Act (LSTA) or patron counts may be variable.
 The desired outcome is a sustainable and affordable budget model to implement in FY17.
-(Orban)

-- Run a test period with the live MontanaLibrary2Go Local pilot in which usage statistics and participant feedback is collected.
+(Orban) - Run a test period with the live MontanaLibrary2Go Local pilot in which usage statistics and participant feedback is collected.
 Prepare a summary report detailing the pilot's objectives, work accomplished, how and why desired outcomes were or were not met, and recommendations for moving forward.
 Outputs and qualitative feedback from pilot participants will be collected and a report generated detailing knowledge and experience gained from the pilot which may be useful internally as well as to other libraries or library groups considering e-content management options.
-(Orban) (Update: December 2015) The MontanaLibrary2Go Local pilot is live at http://books.msl.mt.gov and MSL staff has collected two months' worth of statistics to date.
+(Orban) (Originally reported December 2015) The MontanaLibrary2Go Local pilot is live at http://books.msl.mt.gov and MSL staff has collected two months' worth of statistics to date.
 Circulation numbers average to 40 per month.
-The pilot is open to any MontanaLibrary2Go libraries that subscribe to MontanaLibrary2Go.
+The pilot is open to any MontanaLibrary2Go libraries that have Session Initiation Protocol (SIP) authentication capability.
+This includes all Montana Shared Catalog libraries that subscribe to MontanaLibrary2Go.
 Staff feedback has indicated that the site functions well.
 Orban is collecting more information from participating libraries about their selection policies and priorities for local content so that we can create a more meaningful and efficient way of developing this collection. - Develop and articulate a method and schedule for collecting and evaluating statistics on content and access provided through LSTA funded projects in order to better understand effectiveness and use of identified statewide projects, and to streamline reporting tasks throughout the year.
 SLR staff will receive training on how to evaluate statistics.
 The expected outcome is that SLR staff managing identified statewide projects have access to sets of statewide statistics that represent standard periods of time, and that can be divided into smaller groups (library type, size, geographic region) as necessary.
 SLR staff will gain knowledge about statistics evaluation that will make data collection a more useful tool for improving services and training and outreach strategies, and for communicating the value of SLR content and services to stakeholders.
-(Lead: McHugh) - Following reorganization of SLR and Learning Portal websites, develop a plan with Learning Portal and SLR Portal groups to study Google Analytics reports and carry out usability testing to better understand areas that may continue to need improvement.
-(Lead: McHugh) - Present community engagement training and support at Fall Workshops, MLA retreats, MLA conference session and other meetings as appropriate, in order to develop an inventory of strategic partnerships and practices that can be shared with libraries statewide.
-Partnership areas include digital collections, digital inclusion, health information/insurance literacy, agriculture, and support for education.
-(McMullen) Update: December 2015) McMullen coordinated a panel presentation at Fall Workshops on community partnerships and development programs from Montana Legal Services Association, One Montana, Harwood Institute, and Humanities Montana.
-These partners and programs offer Montana libraries the opportunity to host conversations on community enrichment, empowerment, problem solving, and progress.
-Many attendees expressed intent to offer the programs in their libraries in 2016. - Identify 8-10 communities on the Hi-line in Montana that have rich collections of unique materials related to Montana's economic, social, cultural or political history or materials that document a more current transition, such as the Bakken project.
-Encourage these communities, in partnership with their local library, to add these collections to the Montana Memory Project.
-(Birnel)
+(Lead: McHugh)